 Although some substances differ in acidity by a unit of measurement, their actual difference is about tenfold.
 Meaning the pH scale is logarithmic.
 For example, tomato juice with pH 4 is ten times more acidic than black coffee, whose pH level is 5.

 The concept behind pH is the existence of Hydrogen (H+) ions that control the acidity level. pH measures the concentration of H+ and Hydroxide (OH-) ions that make up water (H2O): 1H+ + 1OH- = H2O.
-If the two ions are of equal concentration, they form water, which is neutral.
-However, if H+ is greater than OH-, the substance is acidic, and otherwise, it’s basic.

-What Does pH Have to do With Water?
+What Does pH Have to Do With Water?

 But why do pH levels change?
 The fluctuation is caused by varying factors affecting the alkalinity and acidity of water.

-Another factor can be the organic material and plant growth near the water, which may also influence its acidity.
-Plants also give off carbon dioxide in the form of cell respiration and also during its decomposition.
-This carbon dioxide reacts with water only to increase its acidity.
-Other factors are acid precipitation, dumping of chemicals, and coal mine drainage.
+Plants also release carbon dioxide through cell respiration and decomposition.
+This carbon dioxide reacts with water to increase its acidity.
+Other factors include acid precipitation, chemical dumping, and coal mine drainage.

 Why is pH Important?

 Other features of lake dynamics are also affected by pH levels.
-Low pH can usually cause the release of different toxic elements and compounds from sediments into the water that can be taken in by animals and plants and can harm them. pH levels can also influence the availability of different plant nutrients, i.e., Phosphate, ammonia, iron, and trace metals, in water.
+Low pH can usually cause the release of different toxic elements and compounds from sediments into the water that can be taken in by animals and plants and can harm them.

 What Affects pH?

-Many factors affect pH includes the bedrock of a location.
+Many factors affect pH, including a location's bedrock.
 Regions with glaciated areas have more acidic water (lower pH) than those with limestone bedrock, including Lincoln, Rhode Island, whose water has higher pH levels (more basic).
-Another factor is atmospheric deposition (acid rains).
-Because of acid rains, the pH levels in lakes lower and make them more acidic.

-Throughout the day in a lake or pond also changes in response to changing CO2 levels.
+The day a lake or pond also changes in response to CO2 levels.
 CO2 dissolved in water forms a mild acid.
 The higher the CO2 level in the atmosphere, the lower the pH (more acidic).
-In the morning, CO2 levels are high due to the respiration of different living beings that occurred in the pond or lake overnight.
-As the sun rises, plants and algae begin photosynthesis and consume CO2, causing the pH to rise (more basic) as the day progresses.
-Algal blooms can also significantly increase this effect.

 How is pH Measured?

 The other two methods are usually used in the field.
-The pH “pocket pals” and multi-parameter probes are electronic testers that can be easily carried and dipped directly into the water body, which provide the digital output of the pH level of the tested water.
+The pH “pocket pals” and multi-parameter probes are electronic testers that can be easily carried and dipped directly into the water body.
+They provide a digital output of the pH level of the tested water.
 Pocket pals are typically calibrated with one buffer.
-Conversely, a reagent is added to the water sample that colors the sample for a visual comparison in using the color comparators.

 Common Water pH Levels